Logging

 Writing to the log

-Umbraco writes log messages, but you are also able to use the Umbraco logger to write the log file as needed, so you can get further insights and details about your implementation.
+Umbraco writes log messages, but you are also able to use the Umbraco logger to write the log file as needed.
+This allows you to gain further insights and details about your implementation.

-Here is an example of using the logger to write an Information message to the log which will contain one property of Name which will output the name variable that is passed into the method
+Here is an example of using the logger to write an Information message to the log.
+It will contain one property, Name, which will output the name variable that is passed into the method.

 using Microsoft.AspNetCore.Mvc;